 The Center for Educational Effectiveness (CEE) offers a variety of consultations for graduate and postdoc instructors, which are provided by graduate students who are trained as TA Consultants (TACs).
 Consultants can support you in many ways, including:

 - Helping you design or redesign an assignment for the remote teaching environment

 - Facilitating a mid-quarter student feedback survey

 - Providing feedback on your teaching statement or diversity statement for the academic job market

 - Answer questions, problem solving, and connecting you to teaching resources

 You can request a consultation by visiting the CEE website.

 Graduate Teaching Community

 CEE's Graduate Teaching Community is a collaborative, interdisciplinary group of graduate students and postdoctoral scholars who come together on a weekly basis to explore effective teaching practices.
-This spring, the GTC will use the book Small Teaching by James M. Lang as the basis of their discussions.
-It is available as a free e-book to the UC Davis community through the UC Davis Library.
+All are welcome to join the conversation, whether you are currently teaching or not.

 To learn more about workshops for TAs offered through the Center for Educational Effectiveness, please visit the "Workshops for TAs" page.
 Graduate students and postdocs are also invited to attend webinars offered through Academic Technology Services.
-You can see a list of upcoming webinars and access past event recordings by visiting the "Online Webinars" page.
+You can access past event recordings by visiting the "Online Webinars" page.